About curriculum networks

 - drive quality professional learning and evidence-based practice, for learning improvement and consistent educational standards.

-This website aims to promote curriculum networks in NSW public schools, so that all educators have the capacity to know, establish, lead and learn from them.
+This website aims to promote curriculum networks for NSW public school teachers so that all have the capacity to know, establish, lead and learn through collaboration and sharing.

 NSW Curriculum reform